alexhokl/installation/windows/README.md

 ### Steps

-- Open Powershell with administrator privileges and run the following scripts
+- Open Powershell (v6 but not v7) with administrator privileges and run the following scripts

 ```ps1
 Set-ExecutionPolicy AllSigned